sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/index.md

 There are three main components of a transform object:

 1. `name` - This specifies the name of the transform.
-It refers to a transform in the IdentityNow API or User Interface.
+It refers to a transform in the IdentityNow API or User Interface (UI).
 Only provide a name on the root-level transform.
 Nested transforms do not have names.

 2. `type` - This specifies the transform type, which ultimately determines the transform's behavior.